This post may contain affiliate links meaning that, I may make commission if you purchase through my links. Learn More.

 15 Excuses to Get out of Plans in Advance

-Here’s how to politely excuse yourself from the plans.
+Here’s how to politely excuse yourself from the plans in advance.

 - “I’m feeling sick.”
 This old excuse never fails.
 1-3 days in advance works great since you’ll likely still be “feeling sick” by the time the plans roll around.